Angeli-Code/dotfiles/README.md

 ## Contents
 - Neovim: Text Editor (BTW), configuration files.
 Built from "scatch".
 A lot of structural and plugin inspiration from LazyVim and Primeagen's neovimrc.
-- Picom: Compositor that lets me make windows Opaque, blurred, and round out window corners.
 - i3: Window Manager that I use for quick navigation between workspaces.
 - Alacritty: Terminal Emulator.
 - Scripts:
-    - zen: quick script for toggling an opaque background in the terminal.
-Also used in tandum with Zen-Mode plugin in Neovim.
     - debinstall: automates and handles the installation process of .deb files.
     - networkadmin: opens up orbi admin login url.
     - projects: uses fzf to list all git repositories and allows me to cd into that dir.